 Note: Be sure that the most recent entry in the timeline is selected, otherwise an older version of the Drive files and folders will be transferred, instead of the latest version.

-Transfer Google Calendar events between G Suite accounts.
+4. Transfer Google Calendar events between Google Workspace accounts

 In the Calendar panel, select all the calendars.
 Click the Restore button, and in the dialog box that pops up, select User B from the dropdown list and click Restore.